-New planning rules must protect Scotland’s ancient woods and trees
+Campaign win: new planning rules protect Scotland’s ancient woods and trees

-Scotland's existing planning policy leaves irreplaceable ancient woods and trees vulnerable to inappropriate development.
+Scotland's planning policy has been updated to protect irreplaceable ancient woods and trees from inappropriate development.

 Credit: Niall Benvie / WTML